Lawan-Poudyal/Robosky/README.md

 #Team Robosky

-# Hand-Drawn Circuit to PCB Converter
+# Sketch to PCB Converter

 This project aims to automate the process of converting hand-drawn circuit diagrams into PCB (Printed Circuit Board) layouts.
 By leveraging the YOLOv4 object detection model, the system can identify circuit components and connections in hand-drawn images and generate a machine-readable format for PCB design.